angoca/log4db2/README.txt

  * Logback/SLF4J:
     http://logback.qos.ch/ - http://www.slf4j.org/

-The license for the source code is "BSD 2-Clause license", and for the documentation is "FreeBSD Documentation license."
-With these two licenses you are free to use, modify and distribute any part of this utility.
+The licenses of this project are:

+ * Source code:  BSD 2-Clause license
+ * Documentation: FreeBSD Documentation license.

 These are some useful links: